admhpr/oversight/content/notes/on-systems-thinking.md

 > “Hierarchical systems evolve from the bottom up.
 The purpose of the upper layers of the hierarchy is to serve the purposes of the lower layers.”

+### Why Systems Surprise Us

+* Much of our thinking makes use of models to explain and make sense of the world.
+These models may or may not accurately reflect reality.

+> “System structure is the source of system behavior.
+System behavior reveals itself as a series of events over time.”

+__Remember__: many system relationship and interconnections are NOT linear.
+Moreover, the relative strength or influence of these relationships are dynamic.

 ### Reference

 * [Thinking in Systems: A Primer](https://www.goodreads.com/book/show/3828902-thinking-in-systems)